DYNATUNE-XL

 DYNATUNE-XL SUSPENSION DESIGN MODULE - COMPLIANCE & LOAD-CASE Modeling

-For instance: One can calculate the Contact Patch Lateral Displacement when moving the Track-Rod Link along its center line (similar as in a "steering" movement).
-Once "knowing" this relationship (which is a "ratio") between those two displacements, the 2 (action/reaction) Forces that are acting in the direction of those two movements are proportional to that same ratio.
-This implies, that for an Fy (= working in Lateral Contact Patch Displacement direction) the total Link Load on the Track-Rod Centerline can be calculated directly.
+For example, consider calculating the Contact Patch Lateral Displacement when moving the Track-Rod Link along its center line, similar to a steering movement.
+Once this relationship (a "ratio") is determined between these two displacements, the two forces (action and reaction) acting in the direction of these movements are proportional to the same ratio.
+Consequently, for an Fy (working in Lateral Contact Patch Displacement direction), the total Link Load on the Track-Rod Centerline can be directly calculated.

-Extending this concept to all 5 links allows to calculate for any Suspension Linkage Configuration ALL the loads that do act in the center line of the Links when loads are applied at the wheel.
+Expanding this concept to all five links allows for the calculation of ALL the loads that act on the centerline of the links when loads are applied at the wheel for any Suspension Linkage Configuration.

 Picture